 - Any exercise that includes back hands and speed changes

 - Singles left and right

 All Drum Major candidates are required to submit a pre-audition video.
 Guidelines for the video submission can be found here: https://pacific-crest.org/audition-drummajor/.
 A confirmation email with instructions on how to complete the video submission will be sent upon audition registration.

-Drum Major audition videos must be submitted no later than Friday, November 4th, to be considered.
+Drum Major audition videos must be submitted by the posted deadline, to be considered.